The person at the center of this case

 Remarks: This individual has the following distinguishing characteristics: barrel-chested, strong protruding chin; restricted mobility due to a fusion of vertebrae, may have walked with a hunch; obvious dental reconstruction; had open-heart surgery; previously had a broken nose.

-Deceased believed to have died 1-2 years prior to October 2018 discovery
+Deceased believed to have died approximately 1-2 years prior to October 2018 discovery

-Unidentified skeletal remains found in 4700 block of King Street near NOVA Community College
+Unidentified skeletal remains discovered in the 4700 block of King Street near NOVA Community College